 The adoption of a revised program by the ZOA, in light of the establishment of the Republic of Israel, will necessitate the adoption of a new approach on the part of our Public Relations Work.
-For the ensuing year, it is planned - of course, in line with the new ZOA program - to expand wide y the informational service to the press with especial emphasis on the economic and cultural aspects in the building of Israel, and the cementing of the cultural link between Israel and American Jewry.
+For the ensuing year, it is planned - of course, in line with the new ZOA program - to expand widely the informational service to the press with especial emphasis on the economic and cultural aspests in the buil-ling of Israel, and the cementing of the cultural link between Israel and American Jewry.